-The ADL Platform is a collaboration between ADL Smartcare and the Newcastle University Institute for Ageing.
-From our combined research, we've assessed nearly 3 million products and we have 5000 years of combined professional experience and training.
-Equipment for Easier Living Cumbria is currently available to those in the Cumbria County Council area.
+The ADL Platform is provided by ADL Smartcare.
+We have 6000 years of combined professional experience in the platform to match individuals to specific personalised outcomes.
+Equipment for Easier Living Cumbria is currently available to those in the Cumbria County Council area

 With Equipment for Easier Living Cumbria, you can create goals to manage your ageing at a rate that suits you.
 Choose from a range of web apps to build your personal ageing goals, from different areas of the home to the LifeCurve.

 Equipment for Easier Living Cumbria is designed to work on a wide range of different devices, from smartphones to desktops to tablets.
 Equipment for Easier Living Cumbria works best on the latest browsers - click here to find out more about updating your browser (external link).